rapaperro88/Image-Classification-Unsupervised/README.md

 ## Objectives

-The aim of this project is to build a multi-tool ensemble for **labeling images automatically**, using unsupervised ML algorithms.
+The aim of this project is to build a multi-tool ensemble for **classifying images by clustering**, using unsupervised ML algorithms.
 This may include the following features:

 * Image Analysis & Classification (backend):
   1. Preprocessing
-  2. Implementation of an unsupervised ML technique : identification of objects present in the image
+  2. Implementation of an unsupervised ML technique : image clustering
-  3. Return a tagged image and a label file with the previously identified objects
+  3. Return the images list and their assigned class
   4. Get feedback to improve the ML algorithm (**Kmeans, DBscan**)
 * Data Manipulation & Storage (backend):
   1. Storing the Data in a Database (**MongoDB**)